Not right time to discuss tax cuts on petrol, diesel: Dharmendra Pradhan

-Pointing to the increased expenditure in the health sector in view of the Covid-19 pandemic, Dharmendra Pradhan, Union Minister for Petroleum and Natural Gas, said on Monday that it was not the right time to discuss a cut in taxes of petrol and diesel.
+Pointing to the increased expenditure in the health sector in view of the Covid-19 pandemic, Union Minister for Petroleum and Natural Gas Dharmendra Pradhan said on Monday that it was not the right time to discuss a cut in taxes of petrol and diesel.

-The comments from the minister comes when prices of fuel in some of the states have crossed Rs 100 per litre.
+When asked if the Centre was considering bringing petrol and diesel under GST, Pradhan said, “Till the time, there is no consensus in the GST council … I as secretary incharge can say this should happen, but its decision rests on the GST Council.”

-When asked if the government was considering to bring petrol and diesel under GST, the Union minister said, “Till the time, there is no consensus in the GST council… I as secretary incharge can say this should happen, but its decision rests on the GST council.
-Be it excise or petroleum, these are revenue earning windows for government.”
+Meanwhile, petrol price was hiked by 28 paise per litre and diesel by 27 paise on Monday.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines